Cavity Treatment

 Is pulp capping always successful?

-Pulp capping is performed within the scope of health insurance coverage.
-However, the cost may vary depending on the medication and procedures used.
-Please feel free to inquire at our clinic for details.
+Pulp capping can be performed within insurance coverage, but the cost may vary depending on the medication.
+Please check here for details.

-What is the difference between saving the nerve and removing it?
+What is the difference when the nerve is removed?

 Director, SACHI Dental Clinic / 2016 Graduated from Nippon Dental University, School of Life Dentistry / 2017 Completed clinical training at Tokyo Medical and Dental University (currently: Tokyo University of Science), Faculty of Dentistry / 2025 Opened SACHI Dental Clinic